Building Permits

 • If you are submitting a permit for residential construction, you can use this checklist: Residential Building Permit Submittal Requirements

-• Note: If you are submitting a permit for commercial / industrial / multi-family construction, please check in with a City Planner first!
+• If you are submitting a permit for commercial / industrial / multi-family construction, please check in with a City Planner first!
 Land use review may be required prior to building permit.

 Question #3: How much will a building permit cost?

 Answer: The City calculates your building permit fees based on the impact your development will have on City infrastructure (i.e., water, sewer, transportation, and parks).
-You can use this reference sheet to get an estimate on what your City System Development Charges or "SDC fees" will be: City SDC fees Calculation WorksheetAll City and County fees will need to be paid before you can be issued a building permit.
+Use this reference sheet to get an estimate on what your City System Development Charges or "SDC fees" may be: City SDC fees Calculation Worksheet

 Question #4: How long does it take to get a building permit?

-Answer: As of July 2023, the estimated timeline to complete a residential building permit review process is 8-10 weeks, and longer for a commercial development permit.
+Answer: As of May 2024, the estimated timeline to complete a residential building permit review process is 8-10 weeks, and longer for a commercial development permit.

 Question #5: What do I need to do if I have trees on the development site that need to be removed?